DranoTheCat/simple-pipeline-example/README.md

 4. Create a PR to merge your branch onto Main
 5. Once merged, the build will automatically trigger within 5 minutes.

 I ran out of time to do anything with ExternalDNS.
-So, steps 6 and 7 are manual :(
+So, steps 6 and 7 are manual :(  You usually won't need to do these, however, if the NLB is recreated, then:
 6. Run `kubectl get service helloapp-service -owide` to get the DNS of the NLB
 7. Update the CNAME For "hello.example.com" (e.g., "hello.dranosandbox.click") to point at this NLB